koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Let's move on #2.
 The first part includes optional interfaces related to persistence.
-If you'd like to impelement your custom renderer as persistence, you have to implement these interfaces.
+If you'd like to impelement your custom renderer as persistence mode, you have to implement these interfaces.
-The persistence mode is a mode to treat the instances as immutable.
+The persistence mode is a mode to treat its instance as immutable.

 React Native Fabric is a renderer enabling persistence mode.
+I'm going to exaplain about the persistence mode later.

 The second part is an optional interfaces related to hydration.
 If you'd like to support hydration on your renderer, you have to implement these interfaces.
+ReactDOM.hydrate is implemented by these functions.

 I won't talk about Persistence and Hydration mode in this talk.
-So if you are interested in the modes,
+So if you are interested in them, please see the host configs of ReactNativeFabrice and ReactDOM.
-Please see the HostConfig of ReactNativeFabrice to understand the persistence mode, the HostConfig of ReactDOM to understand the hydration mode.

 These interfaces are from @types/react-reconciler
 -->